Investors anxious as Oregonians again vote on marijuana

 Marion County Commissioner Sam Brentano said he doesn’t want the county overrun by pot businesses attracted by its rich soil and highway access, and that he has received complaints about odor, noise and lights.

-One recent evening, 16 backers of pro-pot ballot measures gathered in an anteroom of a medical marijuana store.
+One recent evening, 16 backers of pro-pot ballot measures gathered in an anteroom of a medical-marijuana store.
 Some volunteered to staff a phone bank.
-Others said they would hand out flyers to boost voter awareness of the ballot measures.
+Others said they would hand out fliers to boost voter awareness of the bmeasures.

 “This is really the Wild West now,” Genevieve Sheridan, an insurance agent representing cannabis businesses, told those gathered at West Salem Cannabis.